A Survey on Dynamic Neural Networks: from Computer Vision to Multi-modal Sensor Fusion: Dynamic Computer Vision Techniques

 \subsection{Computational Routing}

 In this Section, we group all the publications that present architectures capable of adjusting their computational path based on the input.
 We start in Section \ref{subsubsec:dynamicarchitecture} with architectures that are capable of dynamically building their computation path according to needs.
 In principle, the selection of an ad hoc computation tailored to the input ensures that the network focuses only on the components necessary for processing that specific input.\\ Thereafter, we focus on those dynamic architectures for which different components of a network are dynamically activated or the whole network is composed on the fly---in both cases according to the input.
 Specifically, we split the discussion according to the different computing units of a CNN.
-We refer to \citet{osheaIntroductionConvolutionalNeural2015} for a detailed explanation of the role of these components within a Convolutional Network. \\ In Section \ref{subsubsec:mixtureofexperts}, we illustrate various solutions for what concerns Mixture-of-Experts usage for image processing. \citet{jacobsAdaptiveMixturesLocal1991} introduces the original formulation of Mixture-of-Experts models.
+We refer to \citet{osheaIntroductionConvolutionalNeural2015} for a detailed explanation of the role of these components within a Convolutional Network. \\ In Section \ref{subsubsec:mixtureofexperts}, we illustrate various solutions regarding Mixture-of-Experts usage for image processing. \citet{jacobsAdaptiveMixturesLocal1991} introduces the original formulation of Mixture-of-Experts models.
 The key idea is to insert within a network a collection of \textit{expert} subnetworks, which specialize in solving a subportion of the problem.
 This technique has been very popular recently with the advent of Large Language Models, where Mixture-of-Experts allows a network to scale the number of parameters while maintaining the computational cost constant.
 In this context, and differing from the original proposal, a gating module is introduced, which is in charge of selecting, among all available \textit{experts}, a subportion of the most relevant ones to solve the task.
-The current use of MoE models differs from what has been presented in \citet{jacobsAdaptiveMixturesLocal1991}: instead of having as result an ensemble of models, the most popular formulation use the experts as alternative layers activated according to the gating module.
+The current use of MoE models differs from what has been presented in \citet{jacobsAdaptiveMixturesLocal1991}: instead of resulting in an ensemble of models, the most popular formulation use the experts as alternative layers activated according to the gating module.
 Formally, we can define a Mixture-of-Experts (MoE) model as a combination of the output of $N$ experts $f_1, f_2, ..., f_N$ weighted by the gating function $g(x)$, producing the final output as $y=\sum_{i=1}^{N}g_i(x)f_i(x)$, where $g_i(x)$ represents the weight for the $i$-th expert and usually sums up to 1.
-Figure \ref{fig:pagewidthimage}(b) provides a visual illustration of this technique.\\ Finally, in Section \ref{subsubsec:routingapplications} we review some of the applications of these techniques to computer vision tasks, such as object detection, image segmentation, video recognition, and some practical solutions for the deployment to resource-constrained hardware.\\ Numerical results from the studies in this section are not reported here.
-As is the case with Early Exits publications, the variations in test architectures and benchmark datasets prevent meaningful direct comparison.
+Figure \ref{fig:pagewidthimage}(b) provides a visual illustration of this technique.\\ Finally, in Section \ref{subsubsec:routingapplications} we review some of the applications of these techniques to computer vision tasks, such as object detection, image segmentation, video recognition, and some practical solutions for the deployment to resource-constrained hardware.\\ Although the techniques detailed here are applied to visual processing components, Computational Routing shares deep roots and significant overlap with other deep learning domains.
+Most notably, the Mixture-of-Experts (MoE) paradigm has recently become unavoidable in the development of Large Language Models (LLMs).
+This mechanism allows a network to massively scale its parameters and capacity while maintaining a constant computational cost.
+This universal approach to solving efficiency bottlenecks means that advancements in routing policies or gating stability in vision seamlessly translate across the broader machine learning landscapes.
+Similar to the Early Exits domain, numerical results for the publications in this section are not reported here.
+Also the field of Dynamic Routing is characterized by significant variations in test architectures and benchmark datasets, which prevents a meaningful direct comparison of performance.
+As previously discussed, this heterogeneity renders a fair quantitative analysis infeasible without extensive re-implementation and underscores the critical need for a standardized experimental protocol.
+A broader analysis of these limitations, and future directions to overcome these, are provided in the Discussion (Section \ref{section:discussion}).